-The objective for the 2020/21 financial year was to establish the Studio School in its main building and additional rooms, which have been provided by Kingston Maurward College.
+The objective for the 2021/22 financial year was to establish the Studio School in its main building and open a second site on the Poundbury estate.
 This arrangement provided sufficient accommodation for the number of students but is not a sustainable solution for the future as numbers continue to increase.
+In addition, travel between sites makes constraints on the timetable, which will not be sustainable over time.

-For the year the operating surplus, which excludes depreciation and FRS 102 pension transactions, was £187k (2020- surplus £311k).
-The depreciation in the year was £72k (2020 - £58k) and the non- cash FRS 102 charges relating to the Local Government Pension Scheme were £129k (2020 - £37k).
-Total funds at the year-end were £2,452k (2020 - £2,540k).
+For the year the operating surplus, which excludes depreciation, capital grants and FRS 102 pension transactions, was £175k (2021- surplus £187k).
+The depreciation in the year was £137k (2021 - £72k) and the non- cash FRS 102 charges relating to the Local Government Pension Scheme were £155k (2021 - £129k).
+Total funds at the year-end were £3,208k (2021 - £2,452).